 There’s no doubt that creatine has taken the market by storm since it’s introduction in 1993.
 It has become a staple in most lifter’s supplement programs and with good reason.
 Creatine works!
 There are currently quite a few versions of creatine out there.
-Of course, each one trying to outdo the original.
+Of course, each one is trying to outdo the original.

 This is a version of creatine designed to be easier to use.
 There’s no loading and it’s easier on the system.
 Also, there’s no bloating or gas as reported by some users of creatine monohydrate.
 It’s usable in smaller amounts: 2 grams per serving on average compared to 5 grams of regular monohydrate.

 Creatine ethyl ester is actually creatine monohydrate with an ester attached.
 What does that mean?
 Esters are organic compounds that are formed by a process known as esterification.
 This is when an alcohol and a carboxylic acid react together to form an ester.
 The ester is attached to creatine monohydrate.
 This allows more creatine to be absorbed.
 This means you then need less creatine per serving to get the same effect.
 Also, the potential for side effects goes way down.
 Does all of this sound complicated?
 It doesn’t need to be.
 It’s simply a process that allows better absorption of creatine monohydrate.
 This makes it more effective and easier on your system.